omniboard/circleci_deployment_notifier/README.md

 - Using CircleCI.
 - Using Github.
-- Using Slack for notifications.
+- Using Slack for notifications and/or using New Relic.

 You can also: